Last updated Feb. 27, 2018.

 The terms “birth injury” and “birth defect” cover a wide range of potential issues that can arise during pregnancy and delivery.
 They’re scary words — you want your new arrival to be perfectly healthy and happy and the specter of potential health problems can cause you a lot of stress.
 What are birth injuries and birth defects?
 And just how common are they?

-What’s the difference between a birth injury and a birth defect?
+How different is a birth injury from a birth defect?

 Whether your child is affected by an injury or a defect is most relevant in the legal context.
 For example, pharmaceutical companies may be liable for the harm to your little one if it was caused by an unsafe drug while doctors may be liable for improper medical care.

-Remember that the baby isn’t the only one at risk for injury during delivery – the mother is also at risk for “obstetrical trauma.”
+Remember that the baby isn’t the only one at risk for injury during delivery.
+The mother is also at risk for “obstetrical trauma.”
 The Healthcare Cost and Utilization Project (HCUP) tracks data on injuries to mothers during labor and delivery.
-Interestingly, mothers with private insurance and mothers that live in wealthy areas are most at risk for obstetrical trauma.
+Interestingly, mothers with private insurance and mothers who live in wealthy areas are most at risk for obstetrical trauma.
 This is probably because their doctors are more likely to use aggressive techniques such as forceps and vacuum suction to move delivery along.
-In 2006, the rate of injuries in device-assisted deliveries was 160 per 1,000 live births – that’s 16%!
+In 2006, the rate of injuries in device-assisted deliveries was 160 per 1,000 live births — that’s 16%!

 Birth defects may be caused by genetic mutations, but can also be caused by drugs or other substances that make their way from the mother’s bloodstream to the baby.
 Tobacco and alcohol can cause abnormal development, but so can many prescription medications.
 In fact, very few drugs are tested to be safe for pregnant women.
 Unfortunately, pharmaceutical companies do not always make that clear and may recommend drugs that turn out to cause dangerous birth defects.